freelabz/secator/README.md

         'timeout': OPT_NOT_SUPPORTED # explicitely state that this option not supported by the target tool }

-    # Here we map the `eagle` output schema to CatHunter.output_schema:
+    # Here we map the `eagle` output schema to Cat schema:
     # {"alias": "tony", "occupation": "admin", "human_age": 88}
     # will become
     # {"name": "tony", "age": 18, "host": "loadsofcats.com", "job": "admin"}